jasper-zanjani/notes/docs/Containers.md

 At the time, Google had been trying to engage the Linux kernel team and trying to overcome their skepticism.
 Internally, the project was framed as offering "Borg as a Service", although there were concerns that Google was in danger of revealing trade secrets.

-Google ultimately donated iKubernetes to the **Cloud Native Computing Foundation**.
+Google ultimately donated Kubernetes to the **Cloud Native Computing Foundation**.

 ### :material-microsoft-azure: Azure